buu342/buu342.me/blog/projects/markdown/BuuKeeb.md

 Outside of the USB data differential pair, everything else can be routed pretty straightforwardly.
 There's a lot of different ways of routing the keyboard, I would recommend looking at a bunch of different open source keyboard designs and seeing what other people do.
 I went through 4 or 5 iterations of my routing before I settled on my current wiring.

-I had originally routed my rows and column tracks exactly how I had it in the schematic (i.e. always starting where the flags were positioned), and this resulted in tons of long tracks that surrounded the entire PCB:
+I had originally routed my rows and column tracks exactly how I had it in the schematic (i.e., always starting where the flags were positioned), and this resulted in tons of long tracks that surrounded the entire PCB:

 <p align="center">
 ![The original way I wired the keys](images/BuuKeeb/WiringRound1.png)